paccanarolab/S2F/README.md

 ./install_requirements.sh
 ```

-If you prefer to setup a virtualenv to use S2F, first create the virtual env, and then run the script passing the path
-to the python interpreter within that virtualenv to the script:
+If you prefer to setup a `virtualenv` to use S2F, first create it, and then run the script passing the path to the python interpreter within that `virtualenv` to the script:

 ```bash
 ./install_requirements.sh ~/.virtualenvs/s2f/bin/python